Side Streets: A private Colorado Springs man and his ’67 Corvette

 How close, I asked.

-"Donnie started coming to family birthday parties and Thanksgiving dinner and Christmas dinner," she said.
-"Our kids and our grandkids were Donnie's, too."
+"Donnie started coming to family birthday parties and

 Over the years, she started handling McNamara's personal affairs - bookkeeping and taxes and ferrying him to doctor's appointments and things.